 How To Plan A Christmas To Remember On A Super Tight Budget: The Series

-The series will primarily cover Christmas gift giving since it tends to be the most expensive aspect of Christmas for most–but I have written about how to save money on other aspects of your Christmas budget and you can read those by going to my Thrifty Christmas Tips page and scrolling to the topic you are interested in.
+The series primarily covers Christmas gift giving since it tends to be the most expensive aspect of Christmas for most.
+But I have written about how to save money on other aspects of your Christmas budget, and you can read those by going to my Thrifty Christmas Tips page and scrolling to the topic you are interested in.

-Week One: September 30th—Introduction & Our Story (that would be today!)
+Week One: Introduction & Our Story (you are here)

-Week Three: October 14—Where To Find Free & Low Cost Christmas Gifts That Rock!
+Week Three: Where To Find Free & Low-Cost Christmas Gifts That Rock!

-Week Four: October 21—A Prioritized Christmas List–An Essential Item For Keeping Christmas Affordable
+Week Four: A Prioritized Christmas List–An Essential Item For Keeping Christmas Affordable

-Week Five: October 28th—Half Of What You Need For Christmas You Already Own
+Week Five: Half Of What You Need For Christmas You Already Own

-Week Six: November 4th—Where To Resell Your Items Online For Quick Christmas Cash
+Week Six: Where To Resell Your Items Online For Quick Christmas Cash

-Week Seven: November 11—How To Use Your Talents & Passions To Generate Christmas Cash
+Week Seven: How To Use Your Talents & Passions To Generate Christmas Cash

-Week Eight: November 18th—25 Christmas Traditions For Families On Tight Budgets
+Week Eight: 25 Christmas Traditions For Families On Tight Budgets

-Week Nine: November 25th—How To Hold An ‘Eat What You Have’ Week to Help Pad the Christmas Fund.
+Week Nine: How To Hold An ‘Eat What You Have’ Week to Help Pad the Christmas Fund.

-Week Ten: December 2nd—15 Websites & Apps That Will Save You Money On Your Christmas Shopping
+Week Ten: 15 Websites & Apps That Will Save You Money On Your Christmas Shopping

-Week Eleven: December 9th—7 Christmas Themed Swap-It Parties That Will Save You Money
+Week Eleven: 7 Christmas Themed Swap-It Parties That Will Save You Money

-Week Twelve: December 16th—22 Gifts You Can Make Using Ingredients Found In Your Kitchen
+Week Twelve: 22 Gifts You Can Make Using Ingredients Found In Your Kitchen

-Week Thirteen: December 23rd—How To Give Acts Of Service Gifts People Will Really Use: No More Coupons
+Week Thirteen: How To Give Acts Of Service Gifts People Will Really Use: No More Coupons

-Week Fourteen: December 30th—6 Ways To Earn Money For Christmas All Year Long
+Week Fourteen: 6 Ways To Earn Money For Christmas All Year Long